Last updated in admin: 2020601 MAB

 Following absorption in the intestinal mucosa, berberine undergoes biotransformation in the liver via phase 1 and phase 2 metabolism to yield its primary metabolites, berberrubine, thalifendine, and jatrorrhizine.
 The principal enzymes involved in phase 1 metabolism of berberine are the cytochrome P450, or CYP, enzymes, specifically CYP2D6.
 Genetic polymorphisms that influence the expression of CYP2D6 subsequently influence berberine metabolism and should be taken into consideration when determining dose.

 Interestingly, despite berberine's poor oral bioavailability and resultant low plasma concentration, it is found widely distributed in the body's tissues following ingestion, especially in the liver, kidneys, muscles, lungs, and brain.
 A rodent study reconciled this anomaly by demonstrating that gut microbes convert berberine to dihydroberberine, a more absorbable form of the compound (fivefold greater).
 A study in humans indicated that berberine exhibited differential metabolism due to variations in gut microbial makeup related to dietary intake.
-One study demonstrated that plasma berberine concentrations were more than twofold higher among young African males compared to young Asian males, suggesting that personalized approaches to dosing berberine may be called for..
+One study demonstrated that plasma berberine concentrations were more than twofold higher among young African males than young Asian males, suggesting that personalized approaches to dosing berberine may be called for..
 The majority of berberine is excreted in feces, bile, and urine within 48 hours of administration.

 Berberine is well-tolerated and has low toxicity in rodents.
 However, the mode of delivery markedly influences the dose at which berberine is lethal.
 Whereas intragastric delivery is non-lethal, intravenous and intraperitoneal delivery can achieve lethal levels.
 The most commonly reported negative effects of berberine in humans are diarrhea and constipation, observed with doses of 500 milligrams per day, especially when used in conjunction with anti-hyperglycemic agents.
 A dose of 300 milligrams given three times daily reduced the risk of gastrointestinal distress.